Double Barrel Aging: Why Two Barrels Are Better

 This method is a testament to a distiller’s commitment to craftsmanship.
 It requires extra resources, careful monitoring, and a deep understanding of how different types of wood interact with the spirit over time.
 For us, it’s a process that mirrors Mary Dowling’s own story of resilience and innovation.
 She didn’t settle for the conventional path, and neither do we.
 By giving our whiskey a second home in a new, freshly charred oak barrel, we’re honoring a legacy of pushing boundaries to create something truly special.
 The result is a spirit with unparalleled depth, complexity, and smoothness.

-Creates Complex Flavors
+Building More Complex Flavors

 The primary reason for using a second barrel is to build layers of flavor.
 The first barrel does the heavy lifting, imparting those foundational notes of vanilla, caramel, and oak.
 But the second barrel is where the artistry really shines.
 This finishing step introduces a new set of compounds from the wood, adding intricate notes that wouldn’t be possible with a single aging period.
 This process allows different characteristics to meld together, creating a more dynamic and interesting profile.
 You might notice subtle hints of dark fruit, spice, or toasted nuts that simply weren’t there before.
 It’s this thoughtful layering that makes each sip a discovery, revealing a new facet of the whiskey’s personality.

-Develops a Deeper Color
+Achieving a Richer, Deeper Color

 A whiskey’s color tells a story about its journey, and double barrel aging adds a rich, compelling chapter.
 The deep amber hue of a well-aged whiskey comes from its interaction with the charred wood of the barrel.
 When the spirit enters a second, newly charred oak barrel, this process is intensified.
 The wood acts as a natural filter, mellowing the spirit while imparting more of its rich, warm color.
 The result is a visually stunning whiskey with a deep, inviting glow that hints at the complex flavors held within.
 This beautiful color isn’t just for show—it’s a direct reflection of the time and care invested in its creation.